 The frequent and urgent need to urinate

 Pain or pressure in the bladder area, often relieved for a short time after urinating

 Damage to the protective bladder lining, allowing urine to irritate your bladder wall

 Infection of your bladder

 Allergic reaction in your bladder

-Substances found in the urine that are irritating to your bladder
+Substances found in the urine that irritate your bladder

-Pain medications.
+Pain medicine.
 These may be used for a short time to help ease discomfort.

-Antispasmodic medications.
+Antispasmodic medicines.
 These may help relax the bladder muscles.
 This may decrease the need to urinate.